tryton/tryton/trytond/doc/ref/models.rst

       It is used to trigger actions based on what has been modified.

+.. classmethod:: ModelStorage.on_write(records, values):

+   Returns a list of methods to call once the records have been modified.

+   ``values`` is a dictionary with fields names as key and writen values as value.

 .. classmethod:: ModelStorage.on_delete(records)

    Returns a list of methods to call once the records have been deleted.